 - When Gigan starts kicking Anguirus in the head, how does Godzilla respond?
 By chucking a boulder at Gigan's head.

-- Godzilla later returns the favor when he sees Anguirus being attacked by King Ghidorah.
+- Godzilla returns the favor when he sees Anguirus being attacked by King Ghidorah.

 - The chairman Fumio and his former English teacher and secretary Kubota, as human receptacles for the invaders.

-- Bash Brothers: Godzilla and Angurius.
-Also King Ghidorah and Gigan.
+- Bash Brothers: Godzilla and Angurius tag team King Ghidorah and Gigan.
 Their opponents are not as harmonious after they're released from mind control.

 - Big Creepy-Crawlies: The invading aliens are from a desolate, polluted planet and may be one of the few survivors of that world's wildlife or they might have been the dominant species there.
 They're man-sized roaches.

 - Character Development: Aside Destroy All Monsters, Godzilla makes one where he's longer a selfish monster since Son of Godzilla.
 To elaborate, he was very destructive as the first Godzilla, and that carried over until his first battle with King Ghidorah.
 After targeting humans less once they found out they have been attacking unprovoked, he becomes a less grouchy neighbor to the point of helping humans fight a common foe.
 In the next film, he becomes friendly enough to fight alongside other monsters.

 - Cool Chair: Fumio the chairman puts the CHAIR in chairman in a futuristic-looking one that can swivel.

 - Friendship Moment: See A Friend in Need above.

-- Panty Shot: Machiko, during her first appearance in the film when she bumps into Gengo.
-Arguably the ONLY panty shot in the entire Franchise as well...
+- Panty Shot: Tomoko, during her first appearance in the film when she bumps into Gengo.
+It's the ONLY panty shot in the entire franchise.

 - Recycled Soundtrack: The film's soundtrack is almost entirely recycled music from other films, all of which were scored by Akira Ifukube.

-- Strong as They Need to Be: Godzilla's second wind here really comes out of nowhere and he stomps on King Ghidorah and Gigan.
+- Strong as They Need to Be: Godzilla's second wind comes out of nowhere and he stomps on King Ghidorah and Gigan.

 - Weaponized Landmark: The Godzilla Tower turns out to have a laser powerful enough to hurt Godzilla.

-- Why Did It Have to Be Snakes?: Tomoko Tomoe is terrified of roaches.
+- Why Did It Have to Be Snakes?: Karate expert Tomoko Tomoe is terrified of roaches.
 Ends up being partially justified, since the Nebulans are giant cockroaches, albeit masquerading as humans.